jriz19/CRAutosScrape/README.md

 ## 📄 License

-MIT License - Feel free to use and modify
+Feel free to use and modify

 ---